pinax/pinax-blog/README.rst

 * Control over opengraph and twitter card meta data per post
 * Review comments per post for multi-author workflows
 * public but secret urls for unpublished blog posts for easier review

+Pinax is an open-source platform built on the Django Web Framework.
+It is an ecosystem of reusable Django apps, themes, and starter project templates.
+This collection can be found at http://pinaxproject.com.

+This app was developed as part of the Pinax ecosystem but is just a Django app and can be used independently of other Pinax apps.

+In order to foster a kind, inclusive, and harassment-free community, the Pinax Project has a code of conduct, which can be found here  http://pinaxproject.com/pinax/code_of_conduct/.

+The Pinax documentation is available at http://pinaxproject.com/pinax/.

+For updates and news regarding the Pinax Project, please follow us on Twitter at @pinaxproject and check out our blog http://blog.pinaxproject.com.